dnfui/dnf-ui/README.md

 DNF UI does **NOT** aim to manage Flatpaks, firmware updates, ratings, featured applications, or software-center discovery workflows.
+There are other applications for this like [GNOME Software](https://apps.gnome.org/Software/).

 ## Current features

 - Search repo packages together with installed-only local RPMs
-- List installed packages, upgradable packages, or browse the merged package view
+- List available, installed and upgradable packages
 - View package details, files, dependencies, and changelog information
 - Mark packages for install, reinstall, and removal
 - Upgrade all installed packages with available updates
 - Review a transaction summary before applying changes
 - Apply transactions through a privileged system service with Polkit authorization
 - Cancel long-running package queries
-- Show search history
-- Hide or show the history and information panes
+- Search history

 The main browse and search views keep one visible row per package name and architecture.
 Repo candidates stay visible as usual, and locally installed RPMs